giulioleoni/Journey_to_the_roots/README.md

 # Journey to the roots

-For Global Game Jam 2023 we made a team of 15 students and developed a platform using Unreal Engine 4.27.
+For Global Game Jam 2023 we made a team of 15 students and developed a platformer using Unreal Engine 4.27.

 The particularity is that the player can only jump so he must calibrate the force carefully.